 “Prolo” derives from the Greek root word proliferation, which means “to regenerate”.

 Prolotherapy: Prolotherapy, also known as regenerative therapy, has been used for more than 40 years as an injection technique to stimulate the body’s natural healing response.
-Irritative solutions are injected in multiple areas in and around the injured joint or body part to stimulate the body to respond through inflammation, which brings new blood cells, nutrients, and the body’s healing response.
+Irritative solutions such as glucose are injected in multiple areas in and around the injured joint or body part to stimulate the body to respond through inflammation, which brings new blood cells, nutrients, and the body’s healing response.
 Injections can be painful and might cause swelling.
 This pain and swelling must not be treated with anti-inflammatory medicine, as this may interfere with the body’s response to the injection.